Elizabeth Dole Foundation

 Ryan Haviland

-Ryan serves as the Database Systems Manager for the Elizabeth Dole Foundation, where she oversees all elements of the Foundation’s database systems.
+Ryan serves as the Senior Manager of Data and Technology Systems for the Elizabeth Dole Foundation, where she oversees all elements of the Foundation’s database systems.
 Prior to joining the Elizabeth Dole Foundation, Ryan worked at the Smithsonian American Art Museums as Programs Data Specialist.
 She enjoys telling stories with data and using her skills to help her team fulfill their mission.

 Ryan was raised in Portland, Oregon and attended the University of Oregon where she graduated with a dual degree in History and Psychology.
 She then attended Simmons University in Boston, Massachusetts and earned a master’s degree in History.
 She is a Fulbright recipient and holds a certificate in Nonprofit Management from Drexel University.